ARTICLE I – PURPOSE

 Section 2.
 Chair.
 The Chair shall preside at all meetings of the Board of Trustees.
 The Chair shall be responsible for the general supervision, direction and management of the Board of Trustees’ affairs.
 The Chair may execute on behalf of the College contracts, deeds, conveyances and other instruments in writing that may be required or authorized by the Board of Trustees.
 The Chair and the president set the agenda for the Board of Trustees meetings.

 Section 3.
 Vice Chair.
 The Vice Chair shall perform the duties of the Chair in case of the Chair’s absence or disability.
 The execution of any instrument by the Vice Chair on behalf of the College shall have the same force and effect as if it were executed on behalf of the College by the Chair.
 The Vice Chair shall also perform those functions assigned by the Board of Trustees.

 Section 4.
 Secretary.
-The Secretary shall takes minutes at all the Board of Trustee meetings.
-After the meeting, minutes should be available as quickly as possible for the Board members and the president.
+The Secretary shall take minutes at all the Board of Trustee meetings.
+After the meeting, minutes should be available within three (3) working days for the Board members and the president.

 ARTICLE VI – COMMITTEES

 Section 1.
 Authority.
 The Board of Trustees may act by and through such committees as may be specified in resolutions adopted by a majority of the Board of Trustees.
 Each committee shall have duties and responsibilities as are granted to it by the Board of Trustees.
 Each committee shall at all times be subject to the control and direction of the Board of Trustees.
 The Board of Trustees may appoint persons who are not Board members to serve as non-voting members on a committee.